madisongh/digsigserver/README.md

 filesystem on that server may be adequate.
 An AWS S3 bucket, combined with, for example, bucket-level AWS KMS encryption, may be a viable alternative.

+## i.MX signing using a YubHSM 2 hardware token
+See [i.MX Signing Using a YubiHSM 2 Hardware Token](./doc/imxsign-yubihsm.md) for details on how to set up the YubiHSM 2 and invoke the server.

 ## Securing the signing service
 By default, `digsigserver` runs as an unsecured HTTP-based service, and is not intended to be run as-is on an Internet-connected server.
 If you need to control access to it,